Showing 17 ads

 Transcription Completei

-Matilda Wetherall is searching for Robert Tolliver and his wife, Alice
+Matilda Wetherall searching for Robert and Alice Tolliver

 December 23, 1865